-The Company offers the right to return eligible parts and accessories and apparel.
-When the apparel and, in limited circumstances, on electric motorcycles.
-The Company offers a right to return, it estimates returns based on an analysis of historical trends and probability of returns and records revenue on the initial sale only in the amount that it expects to be entitled.
+The Company offers the right to return eligible parts and accessories and apparel, electric balance bikes, and, in limited circumstances, on electric motorcycles.
+The Company estimates returns based on an analysis of historical trends and probability of returns and records revenue on the initial sale only in the amount that it expects to be entitled.
 The remaining consideration is deferred in a refund liability account.
 The refund liability is remeasured for changes in the estimate at each reporting date with a corresponding adjustment to revenue.
-The Company had a refund asset of \$299 thousand and zero at December 31, 2023 and December 31, 2022, respectively.
-The Company had a refund liability of \$327 thousand and zero at December 31, 2023 and December 31, 2022, respectively.
+The Company records a refund asset at the carrying amount of the goods at the time of sale, less any expected costs to recover the goods and any expected reduction in value as a reduction to Cost of goods sold.
+This amount is monitored and adjusted for any change in value as necessary.
+The refund asset of \$ 377 thousand and \$ 299 thousand were included in Other current assets as of December 31, 2024 and 2023, respectively, and \$ 154 thousand and \$ 52 thousand of the refund liability were included in Accrued liabilities as of December 31, 2024 and 2023, respectively, in the Company's consolidated balance sheets.
+The remainder of the refund liability of \$ 252 thousand and \$ 275 thousand were recorded as an offset to Accounts Receivable from related party as of December 31, 2024 and 2023, respectively, in the Company's consolidated balance sheets, as these amounts will be repaid to HDFS.